Eating Duck During Pregnancy – Benefits, Risks and Precautions

 - Once the duck is roasted, remove it from the oven.
 Increase the temperature to 200°C.

-- Keep brushing glaze every 5 minutes until the duck’s skin becomes crispy and the duck meat is carefully cooked.
+- Brush the glaze every 5 minutes until the duck’s skin becomes crispy, and the duck meat is carefully cooked.

-- Now remove from the oven, leave it covered and allow it to rest for 15 mins.
-Then shred the meat and keep it aside.
+- Now remove it from the oven, cover it, and allow it to rest for 15 minutes.
+Then shred the meat and set it aside.

 - Warm the pancakes and follow the pack instructions to serve rolled up with the shredded meat, with hoisin, cucumber, and spring onion inside.